Deploy Python using Docker containers

 After verifying that your app runs properly, generate a

-pip freeze > requirements.txt (which are included in the samples) so that those dependencies can be automatically installed in the Docker image.
+pip freeze > requirements.txt, for example) so that those dependencies can be automatically installed in the Docker image.
+The samples each include a

 Create a container registry